norvig/paip-lisp/docs/chapter14.md

 ```

 In the following, `fetch` is used on the same data base created by `test-index`, indexed under the world `W0`.
-This time the resuit is a list-of-lists of world/values a-lists.
+This time the result is a list-of-lists of world/values a-lists.
 The count, 3, is the same as before.

 ```lisp